AndreasHeger/gat/doc/simulators.rst

 Simulation algorithms
 ======================

-Gat implements a variety of algorithms.
-Not all of them make sense.
+Gat implements a variety of simulation algorithms.
+Not all of them are of practical use.

-.. autoclass:: cgat.SamplerAnnotator
+.. autoclass:: GatEngine.SamplerAnnotator

-.. autoclass:: cgat.SamplerSegments
+.. autoclass:: GatEngine.SamplerSegments

-.. autoclass:: cgat.SamplerUniform
+.. autoclass:: GatEngine.SamplerUniform

-.. autoclass:: cgat.SamplerBruteForce
+.. autoclass:: GatEngine.SamplerBruteForce

-.. autoclass:: cgat.SamplerShift
+.. autoclass:: GatEngine.SamplerShift

-.. autoclass:: cgat.SamplerLocalPermutation
+.. autoclass:: GatEngine.SamplerLocalPermutation

-.. autoclass:: cgat.SamplerGlobalPermutation
+.. autoclass:: GatEngine.SamplerGlobalPermutation